Roxie Smith: Early life and education

 She studied at Baguio City National High School and finished her college education at Saint Louis University with a degree in Tourism Management.

-She is a commercial model in the Philippines and signed up as an artist with Cornerstone Entertainment Inc, that also handles the career of Catriona Gray, Jason Dy, Jay R, Erik Santos and Jaya as talents.
-Post pageantry, Baeyens has pursued acting under the screen name Roxie Smith.
-She is part of the Sparkada, a group of 17 young and talented artists of this generation of Sparkle—the talent management arm of GMA Network.

 Pageantry

 Face of Tourism Philippines

 Baeyens competed and won the crown of the Face of Tourism Philippines 2019 pageant held at SMX Convention Center Manila at the Mall of Asia in Pasay City, Philippines on April 7, 2019.
 She also bagged major awards which included: Face of Wellness, Face of Elegance, and Face of Festivity.

 In the final question and answer category, she was asked the question: "Why should you be the next Face of Tourism Philippines 2019" She answered:As a tourism graduate, I’ve learned one important thing.
 The best way to find yourself is to lose in the service of others.
 If I were to gain the crown tonight, I will encourage others to be like me not only to help the environment, contribute to the economy of the Philippines but teach them even with the small act of goodness, it could lead to something big; that’s what makes a winner and that’s the life I want to lead.
 God is happy if He will give us a gift.
 But God would be happier if we would be the answer to somebody else’s prayer.”

 She represented the Philippines in the international competition, Miss Tourism & Culture Universe in Myanmar in September 2019, where she won first runner-up.